magic-sph/magic/doc/sphinx/inputNamelists/controlNamelist.rst

    | polo_flow_eq='DC'   | Use the double-curl formulation         |
    +---------------------+-----------------------------------------+

 * **mpi_transp** (default :f:var:`mpi_transp="auto" <mpi_tansp>`) is a character string.
 It allows to change the way the global MPI transposes are handled by the code.
 By default, the code tries to determine by itself the fastest method.
-One can nevertheless force the code to use local communicators (such as Isend/Irecv/waitall),make use of the native alltoallv MPI variant or choose the alltoallw variant instead.
+One can nevertheless force the code to use local communicators (such as Isend/Irecv/waitall), make use of the native alltoallv MPI variant or choose the alltoallw variant instead.

    +--------------------+--------------------------------------------------+
    | mpi_transp='auto'  | Automatic determination of the fastest transpose |